giangndm/decentralized-p2p-streaming/crates/protocol/docs/rfcs/2023-decentralized-fast-pubsub.md

 | Node02    | 15   |
 | Node01    | 20   |

-Note that we can have multiple connections between 2 nodes.
-The connection can be TCP, UDP, WebRTC, etc.
+It's important to note that there can be multiple connections between two nodes, which can use different protocols like TCP, UDP, WebRTC, etc.

 ### 3.2 Router table

-Router table is used to store the best next hop to connect to publisher.
-The router table is synced to all neighbours.
+The router table is used to store information about the best next hop to connect to the publisher.
+Each node maintains its own router table, which contains the following columns:

-Each node will hold a router table like bellow:

 | Channel   | Next hop | Cost |       Path       |
 |-----------|----------|------|------------------|